ideal-money/etherbank/README.md

 * There is no obligation or time limit to settle the loans in Ether Bank.
 Clients can settle their loans whenever they intend to unless liquidation is applicable for them.
 * Ether Bank never prohibits loans with collaterals equal to or slightly higher than 1.5 times their amount.
 However, every time these loans have a lower amount of collateral compared to others, and the price of Ether dollars is less than its peg, they are instantly liquidated with some loss for the loan receivers and some benefit for the settlers.

-### How is Ether Dollar different from other stablecoins?
+### What Are the Advantages of Ether Dollar over Other Stablecoins?
 * Unlike fiat backed stablecoins, Ether dollar is decentralized and is not faced to counterparty risks.
 Moreover, it does not lose its value with the depreciation of fiat currency values.
 * Unlike non-collateralized stablecoins, Ether dollar can maintain its stability even if the demand for it reaches zero.
 This is done through settling all loans and decreasing the supply to zero.
 Non-collateralized stablecoins on the other hand, will face critical problems not only if their demand reaches zero, but also in case of long term decreases in demand for their tokens.
 Therefore, the risk of losing the peg is much higher in non-collateralized stablecoins compared to collateralized ones.
 * Other crypto-collateralized stablecoins define an additional token besides their stable one in order to use it as their governance token or as the collateral that backs their loans.
 In contrast, There is no such token in Ether dollar.